Pipe's commitment to GDPR

 Controller or Processor?

-In the context of the Pipe platform and the data we collect and process for our customers, our customers are acting as the controllers and we act as the processors for their data.
+In the context of the Pipe platform and the data we collect and process for you as our customer, you are a controller and we are a processor for your data.

 - Highlighted all personal metadata (collected with the recordings) in the Pipe account's recordings list to help you with awareness.

-- Reviewed code for deleting videos (through the REST API, UI, account deletion and on trial/subscription expiration) to make sure the snapshot & video files are deleted together with any (personal) metadata gathered with the video.
+- Reviewed code for deleting recordings (through the REST API, UI, account deletion and on trial/subscription expiration) to make sure all files are deleted together with any (personal) metadata gathered with the recording.

-- Set up a tight retention policy for the video files and video metadata we collect as a processor once the trial/subscription expires (28 days).
+- Set up a tight retention policy for the recording files and metadata we collect as a processor once the trial/subscription expires (28 days).

-- Updated our REST API and webhooks to make sure it transmits all (personal) metadata we collect with the videos.
+- Updated our REST API and webhooks to make sure it transmits all (personal) metadata we collect with the recordings.

-- Implement a Do Not Store (Personal) Metadata along the existing Do Not Store (Files).
+- Implemented a Do Not Store (Personal) Metadata - along with the existing Do Not Store (Files) - to make it easier to comply with GDPR's data storage limitation principle.

-- Update our Terms of Service to stipulate all clauses under Art.28 (3) of the GDPR.
+- Update our Terms of Service to stipulate all clauses under Art.28 (3) of the GDPR (the Data Processing Addendum).